hugoiguana/ETimerRegistration/README.md

 }
 ```

-- Note: Endpoints can be tested at https://reqbin.com/
+- Note1: Endpoints can be tested at https://reqbin.com/
+- Note2: The application was deployed to Heroku and the  the endpoints can be test there.

 **Tools / framework used:**